Joe Pavelski: Amateur

-Professional
+Professional (2006–2024)

 San Jose Sharks (2006–2019)

 Pavelski began his NHL career in the 2006–07 season.
 He began on a hot streak, scoring a goal in his first game, and scoring 7 goals and 10 points in his first 12 games.
 Pavelski earned the nickname "Little Joe" from Sharks announcer Randy Hahn, a reference to Pavelski's teammate and San Jose superstar "Jumbo Joe", Joe Thornton.

 During the 2007–08 season, Pavelski became a regular player on the Sharks roster and one of the best and most consistent young players on the squad, playing in all 82 regular season games and in all 13 2008 Stanley Cup playoff games.
 He also became one of the most effective players in the NHL during shootouts, scoring 7 times on 11 opportunities that season.
 During the 2008 playoffs, he was tied with Ryane Clowe for the team lead in goals (five) and tied for second with Clowe in points (nine).
 Pavelski also led San Jose with three game-winning goals during the playoffs, which tied for third most in the playoffs overall.
 In addition to his offensive numbers, he finished tied 12th among NHL forwards in blocked shots (59) during the regular season.

 Pavelski had another solid season in 2008–09, playing in 80 games and recording 25 goals and 34 assists for 59 points, career-highs for all three statistics at the time.

 During the 2010 playoffs, Pavelski had three-straight multi-goal games (Game 6 against the Colorado Avalanche and Games 1 and 2 against the Detroit Red Wings), not only helping the Sharks win all three games, but also becoming the first player to do so since Mario Lemieux in 1992.
 It was after this streak that he also picked up the nickname "The Big Pavelski" to accompany his nickname of "Little Joe".

 Pavelski came close to scoring his first NHL hat-trick on March 19, 2011, against the St. Louis Blues.
 After the game, however, one of the goals was awarded to Patrick Marleau, when it had been originally attributed to Pavelski.

 During the 2012–13 NHL lockout, Pavelski signed with Belarusian team Dinamo Minsk of the Kontinental Hockey League (KHL).